Mixed samples are the last unresolved issue in forensic genetics.

 With the ability to analyze even minute mixed biological evidence, the DEPArray system can separate epithelial cells, white blood cells, and sperm cells, and recover 100% pure pools of cells for standard forensic analysis.

-The newly developed DEPArray Forensic Sample Prep Kit streamline the sample preparation step before DEPArray sorting with a labor-saving and standardize procedure.
+The newly developed DEPArray Forensic Sample Prep Kit streamlines the sample preparation step before DEPArray sorting with a labor-saving and standardized procedure.
 The kit includes all the reagents to process the sample from the evidence support material to the DEPArray cartridge and has been specifically designed for the staining of epithelial, sperm and white blood cells before DEPArray sorting.

 The workflow below allows the recovery of multiple groups of 100% pure samples for clear-cut genetic profiling.